How to start paying off your student loans

 Download the app.
 (If your lender has one.)
 It makes managing your loans super easy.
 You can look over your balances, make payments, change your info, and more.
 Plus, you can check in on-the-go, at home, or wherever you want.
 It’s everything you need all in one convenient place.

 Sign up for auto debit.
 Your payments will always be on time because it keeps track of your due date for you.
-Plus, you can save some cash—with Sallie Mae ®, it’s a 0.25% interest rate discount.footnote 1
+Plus, you may save some cash—with Sallie Mae®, it’s a 0.25 percentage point interest rate discount.footnote 1

 Talk to your cosigner.
 If you have one, it’s a good idea to have regular conversations with your cosigner to keep them in the loop.
 First things first, make sure they set up their own account so they have full access to all the loan details.
 And even though it’s not a fun topic, discuss what happens if you hit a rough financial patch and can’t make payments.